IshitaBharadwaj/ecommerce-microservices-CC/README.md

 # E-Commerce Microservices with Spring Boot

+Implementation of an E-Commerce system with Spring Boot and Cloud using RESTful microservices, organized into multiple modules to enhance scalability and maintainability. <br/>
-This is a team project as part of UE20CS351 - Cloud Computing Course at PES University.
+A team project as part of UE20CS351 - Cloud Computing Course at PES University.

 ### 🔨Technologies Used <br/>
 - Spring Boot <br/>